 Selfies or non medical photography can be useful for patients that wish to send a photo from home or an interstate or overseas site in order to ascertain some idea of what condition or recovery a patient is experiencing.
 However, these are not medical standard photographs and do not provide an exact representation.

-There have been articles published about the problems with ‘selfie’ photographs and distorted images due to concavity of lenses, proximity of camera etcetera.
+There have been articles published about the problems with ‘selfie’ photographs and distorted images due to concavity of lenses, proximity of camera and other photographic issues with the photograph being a true representation of the issue.

-We recommend our patients attend all post operative and review appointments to have their medical photography taken.
+Our plastic surgeon, Dr Craig Layt, recommends our patients attend all post operative and review appointments to have their medical photography taken and to be fully involved in their surgical journey, including their recovery and long term reviews.